 Inside old factory buildings, on street corners, and shop security shutters – these are the hidden gems only Hong Kongers know.

-On the south side of Hong Kong Island sits Hong Kong’s new centre of style and creativity – Wong Chuk Hang.
+On the south side of Hong Kong Island sits Hong Kong’s new center of style and creativity – Wong Chuk Hang.
 Your instinct might be to leave as soon as you arrive – but don’t be put off by first impressions.
-Behind the drab, grey, industrial façade you’ll realise there’s more to Wong Chuk Hang than meets the eye.
-It’s a cosmopolitan centre for hipster creatives, where galleries, design and fashion house sit alongside stylish eateries, coffee shops, cocktail bars and boutique hotels.
+Behind the drab, grey, industrial façade you’ll realize there’s more to Wong Chuk Hang than meets the eye.
+It’s a cosmopolitan center for hipster creatives, where galleries, design, and fashion houses sit alongside stylish eateries, coffee shops, cocktail bars, and boutique hotels.

-Patrick Lee is a photo artist who says the neighbourhood’s a good fit for his work, “Wong Chuk Hang gives a much bigger perspective for me to work, in photography and installation as well,” he explains, “we should really relish the opportunity to enjoy what we have here.”
+Patrick Lee is a photo artist who says the neighborhood’s a good fit for his work, “Wong Chuk Hang gives a much bigger perspective for me to work, in photography and installation as well,” he explains, “We should really relish the opportunity to enjoy what we have here.”

 The new South Island MTR line opened in December 2016 so you can reach Wong Chuk Hang from Admiralty in under 6 minutes.
 This has cemented Wong Chuk Hang’s place within the South Island Cultural District (SICD).
 Home to 26 art galleries and studios, the SICD is Hong Kong’s foremost destination for contemporary art lovers.
 One of the SICD’s showcase events is the South Island Art Day which takes place during Hong Kong Arts Month on 23 March 2017.